 Parents are legally required to secure full-time education for children of compulsory school age.
 The education must be suitable to the child’s age, aptitude and ability and to any special needs the child has.
 Parents can secure education for the child by registering the child at school.

-The Isle of Wight Council is committed to safeguarding and promoting the welfare of children and young people.
-It recognises that punctual and regular school attendance is an essential precondition of social inclusion.
+We are committed to safeguarding and promoting the welfare of children and young people.
+We recognise punctual and regular school attendance is an essential of social inclusion.
 It is also a prerequisite to effective learning.

 Where schools have secured a Service Level Agreement with the Education and Inclusion Service (formally known as the Education Welfare Service), they will support children and their families alongside the school to secure regular attendance.